wizzlerr/bingo/README.md

 **Bingo types**

+1. Micro bingo - you mark 3 consecutive fields
-1. Small bingo - you mark 4 consecutive field that have **BINGO** as middle field
+2. Small bingo - you mark 4 consecutive fields that have **BINGO** as middle field
-2. Bingo - you mark 5 consecutive fields
+3. Bingo - you mark 5 consecutive fields
-3. King bingo - you mark at least 2 bingos at the same time
+4. King bingo - you mark at least 2 bingos at the same time
+5. Lucky bingo - you mark more than 12 fields

 **Scoring**

-1. Small bingo - 1 point
+1. Micro bingo - 1 point
+2. Small bingo - 3 points
-2. Bingo - 2 points
+3. Bingo - 5 points
-3. King bingo - 2^(number of bingos)
+4. King bingo - 2^(number of bingos)
+5. Lucky bingo - 3 points

 **Marking/Crossing out**